vsrinivas/fuchsia/development/api/fidl.md

 `fuchsia.amber` or `fuchsia.mozart`).
 Product names are appropriate when the product has some external existence beyond Fuchsia and when the interface is specific to that product.
-For example, `fuchsia.cobalt` is a better name for the Cobalt interface than `fuchsia.metrics` because Cobalt other metrics implementations (e.g., Firebase) are unlikely to implement the same protocol.
+For example, `fuchsia.cobalt` is a better name for the Cobalt interface than `fuchsia.metrics` because other metrics implementations (e.g., Firebase) are unlikely to implement the same protocol.

 FIDL libraries defined in the Fuchsia source tree (i.e., defined in